 - USCIS continues to process immigration applications at the Service Centers, such as I-129 petitions for immigrant workers, I-130 family petitions, and N-400 naturalization applications.
 USCIS has announced it will accept scanned signatures on these applications.
-USCIS has suspended premium processing of all I-129 and I-140 petitions filed on or after March 20, 2020.

 The offices of Allen & Hodgman in the U.S. and Canada remain available and will remain available throughout this crisis.
-Please contact us if you need help with any urgent immigration matter.